 This 4 night ‘Open the Heart and Still the Mind’ retreat, starts with lunch on Saturday 17th March.
 Facilitated by clinical psychologist Sue Cooper, the retreat offers an integration of body, heart and mind and is held in a contained and nurturing atmosphere of contemplative silence.

-CPD accreditation for psychologists and other HPCSA registered professionals will be offered.
+CPD accreditation for psychologists and other HPCSA registered professionals: 32 General & 2 Ethics CEUs have been applied for.

 Please note that costs are for food and accommodation only and in accordance with the ancient Buddhist tradition, dana is offered for the teachings received (i.e. there is no teacher's fee included).
 Please visit http://emoyeni.org.za/dana-the-joy-of-giving-and-receiving/ and http://emoyeni.org.za/detailed-retreats-list/ for cost and accommodation information.